aayush1204/Event-Booking-App/README.md

-# GraphQL + React Event Booking API
+# Event Booking App
-This code belongs to a tutorial series: [https://github.com/academind/yt-graphql-react-event-booking-api.git](https://github.com/academind/yt-graphql-react-event-booking-api.git)

-Learn how to build a GraphQL API (with Node.js) and a React.js frontend from scratch in this series.

-# Usage
-Choose the right branch in this repository to get the code for the different parts of the series.
+• Developed an event booking web application which allows user to register, login, create their own events, book an event and cancel their bookings.
+User can view graphical representation of the bookings they have made.

+• Used graphQL to build the APIs for the website, mongoDB to store users and events details.
+Incorporated dataloader tool to reduce the overhead resulting from frequent API calls to the database

 Install all dependencies
 ```sh